 If you are already depositing your printed publications or CD-ROMs with the National Library of Scotland or with the Agency for the Legal Deposit Libraries, please continue to do so, as they are a very important addition to the National Published Archive.

-If you only produce electronic publications, or would prefer to deposit in this format instead, please email us at email@example.com
+If you only produce electronic publications, please email us at firstname.lastname@example.org

 For works published in both print and electronic media which are substantially the same, only one medium is subject to deposit.
 The default medium remains print, unless and until both the publisher and deposit library agree a different, electronic, medium.